 - I can’t autoclave my liquid microbiological waste.
 Can I use the treatment procedures detailed in the approvals above?

 - The treatment procedures listed in the approval documents may be used by your laboratory to chemically treat the waste prior to disposal in the sanitary sewer (autoclaving not required)only if you generate liquid waste as described in the approved procedures (e.g. concentrations and quantities that do not exceed those listed in the approval).Variations from the treatment procedures including quantity and concentration of waste being generated, disinfectant type, and contact time outlined in the approvals are not approved and will require a separate request for approval.
 If you choose to use one of the approved chemical treatment procedures in your laboratory, please document this in your Lab Safety Plan under Schedule F (Biological Hazards), submit the updated Schedule F to EHS (campus box #1650) with an explanation of the change, and place a copy of the approval documents in your laboratory safety notebook with your Schedule F.

 As soon as waste accumulation starts, please attach “Unwanted Material” labels to waste containers, complete with the full chemical name and the accumulation start date.
 Waste should be stored in secondary containment with lids securely in place.
 Waste must be submitted within 12 months of the accumulation start date.
 Before submitting waste for pickup, please review the hazards and properties of unwanted chemicals.

-Chemical wastes can be submitted using the hazardous materials online application.
+Chemical wastes can be submitted using the hazardous materials pick-up request page.
 Providing accurate and complete information is critical for keeping EHS personnel and other members of the community safe.
 When filling out the form, please include all relevant known information.
 Relevant information might include: